NEMESIS-7/Library_Management_System/README.md

 ## Project Description

-The Library Management System is a simple Java-based application designed to manage a collection of books and members within a library.
+The Library Management System is a simple Java-based console application designed to manage a collection of books and members within a library.
 It allows for adding, removing, borrowing, and returning books, as well as managing member information.
 This system is intended to provide a basic framework for managing a small library and can be extended to include more advanced features as needed.

 ## Features